-Histories and historians have always been mentioning imperialism and colonialism to the point where we stopped trying to differentiate between them.
+Histories and historians have always mentioned imperialism and colonialism to the point where we stopped trying to differentiate between them.

 But there lies a vast difference between imperialism and colonialism.
-This difference is brought to light on the definition of the terms.
+This difference is brought to light in the definition of the terms.

 Key Takeaways